Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Results

 \subsection{Dynamics of switching between schooling and swarming}

 To probe the swarm’s dynamical response to abrupt internal perturbations, we conducted a separate experiment in which $\gamma_{\rm Ali}$ was repeatedly switched between $0.075$ (swarming) and $0.4$ (schooling) (Figure~\ref{fig:time_series_phase_switch}).
-The inset (Figure~\ref{fig:time_series_phase_switch}B,C) shows that transitions from swarming to schooling occur within approximately 5\,s (between $t1$ and $t2$), whereas the reverse transition takes about 15\,s (between $t4$ and $t6$).
+The inset (Figure~\ref{fig:time_series_phase_switch}B-C) shows that transitions from swarming to schooling occur within approximately 5\,s (between $t1$ and $t2$), whereas the reverse transition takes about 15\,s (between $t4$ and $t6$).
 This three-fold asymmetry is consistent across trials.
-A plausible explanation is that high $\gamma_{\rm Ali}$ actively enforces rapid alignment, whereas loss of alignment at low $\gamma_{\rm Ali}$ is not forced but emerges gradually through accumulated perturbations (see SI Movie~S\ref{supp:mov_switch}).
+A plausible explanation is that high $\gamma_{\rm Ali}$ actively enforces rapid alignment, whereas loss of alignment at low $\gamma_{\rm Ali}$ is not forced but emerges gradually through accumulated perturbations (see Supplementary Movie~6).
+Also note that the two situations from Figure~\ref{fig:phase-diagram}, schooling and swarming, are extracted from the data in Figure~\ref{fig:time_series_phase_switch}, starting at times 142 and 194\,s, respectively.